2008–09 FA Cup: Fourth round proper

-Fifth Round Proper
+Fifth round proper

 The draw was held on 25 January 2009.
 It comprised ten teams from the Premier League and six from the Championship, and was conducted by Gary Mabbutt and Gary Pallister.
-The Fifth round matches were played on the weekend of 14 February 2009, with the exception of the tie between Arsenal and Burnley, after Arsenal's Fourth round replay with Cardiff City was postponed due to snow.
+The fifth-round matches were played on the weekend of 14 February 2009, with the exception of the tie between Arsenal and Burnley, after Arsenal's fourth round replay with Cardiff City was postponed due to snow.
 The match was played on 8 March 2009.

-Sixth Round Proper
+Sixth round proper

 The draw was held on 15 February 2009.
 It comprised seven teams from the Premier League and Coventry City from the Championship.
 It was conducted by Frank McLintock and Graeme Souness.
 The matches were played on the weekend of 7 March 2009, with the exception of the tie between Arsenal and Hull City, which was played on 17 March.

 Semi-finals

 The draw was held on 8 March 2009, and was conducted by Bob Wilson and Joe Royle.
 The semi-final matches were played at Wembley Stadium, on the weekend of 18 April 2009.
 Unlike the previous rounds, replays were not held if a match ended as a draw; if necessary, extra time was added and a penalty shoot-out was held immediately after the match.